Working with Banner Views

 Canceling an Advertising Action

-When the banner view covers your application’s user interface to perform its action, your application continues to receive events.
-Your application can read the
+When the banner view covers your app’s user interface to perform its action, your app continues to receive events.
+Your app can read the

 bannerViewActionInProgress property of the banner view to determine whether a banner action is executing.
-Your application should scale back its activities and avoid actions that require interaction with the user.
+Your app should scale back its activities and avoid actions that require interaction with the user.

 If an event occurs that requires the user’s attention, you can invoke the banner view’s